A Collaborative Reasoning Framework for Anomaly Diagnostics in Underwater Robotics

 \subsection{Stage 2: Knowledge-Grounded Diagnostic Reasoning}

 The \textit{Problem Characterisation} from Agent A serves as the symbolic input to the \textbf{Diagnostic Reasoning Agent} (Agent B), the primary cognitive engine of the framework.
 The agent's core task is to formulate and evaluate causal hypotheses based on this structured description of the system's anomalous state.
 Upon receiving the characterization, Agent B immediately performs a critical knowledge grounding step.
-It programmatically formulates and executes queries against a curated set of external, high-authority data sources, such as technical manuals and engineering forums.
+It programmatically formulates and executes queries against a curated set of external, user-chosen, high-authority data sources, such as technical manuals and engineering forums.
 This retrieval-augmented mechanism is a fundamental design choice to mitigate model hallucination and anchor the reasoning process in verifiable, domain-specific, and up-to-date information.
 After synthesising the problem characterisation with the retrieved external knowledge, Agent B generates a ranked set of plausible hypotheses.
 The highest-probability hypothesis, along with its evidential support, is presented to the human operator.
 The system then enters an interactive refinement loop.
 Through the dialog interface, the operator can provide additional contextual data unavailable to the sensors, challenge the agent's premises, or direct it to explore alternative lines of reasoning.
-Each operator input serves to update the agent's internal belief state, allowing it to re-rank its hypotheses.
 This iterative, human-guided process continues until a diagnostic conclusion is collaboratively reached and validated by the operator, thereby synergising the AI's rapid data synthesis with the operator's contextual expertise.